Talisa Dean 24/08/23

 So we took the trouble of tracking down the city’s finest cheap dishes, all of which fall around the £10 mark, or are extremely close to it, and all of which are, pound-for-pound, some of the best in the city.
 From fresh pasta, to Caribbean feasts, to regional Chinese specialities, here are the best cheap eats in London…

 A series of upmarket kebab shops around London, serving up gourmet kebabs stuffed full of fresh, seasonal produce.
 Their Brixton or Old Street branches are slightly less upmarket in style, paying homage to the more traditional kebab shop – open till late, and mostly with standing room only.
-But the upside of this is that at these two eateries, and at their Spitalfields market stall, Le Bab’s pork shawarma, fried chicken shish and legendary paneer kebabs are all under a tenner, whilst their vegan sabich sandwich (also shy of ten pounds) comes with the promise of planting a tree, so you can nourish your body and your soul.
+But the upside of this is that at these two eateries, and at their Spitalfields market stall, Le Bab’s pork shawarma, fried chicken shish and legendary paneer kebabs are all a tenner or less, whilst their vegan sabich sandwich (also shy of ten pounds) comes with the promise of planting a tree, so you can nourish your body and your soul.

 Padella | London Bridge, Shoreditch

 Padella and its sequel Padella Shoreditch do arguably the best pasta in London, and yet are also the cheapest.
 Their tagliarini with dried chili, garlic & pangrattato is a mere £9, with a number of other favourites (like the pici cacio & pepe, pictured above) just a whisker over the £10 mark.